Karinliu/be-assessment-2/README.md

 # be-assessment-2

+## The product
+The product what is made is a datingsite.
+On the site u can

 ## Installation
 Download or clone this document with the following command:
 `https://github.com/Karinliu/techproject.git`

 Run `npm install`

+## Using MYSQL
+Because

 ## Created database for new profile
 First I created a database.